 4. Remove the “I will do it later” thought and just do it NOW!

 Your mind might be thinking but, your body sure knows how to do things on their own.
 It’s like waking up.
 Your mind is still in sleep mode but your body is getting up and walking on its own to the bathroom.
 Does this happen to you?
 So one advice is just don’t think about it, do it.

-If you’re not motivated enough, you can always look up inspirational quotes, listen to those motivational podcasts or watch motivational videos.
 I think I said last time in one of my post that if I want to study, I always look up “studying videos” and that always makes me want to go and study ASAP!

 Another way is to try and print those quotes or write them down on sticky notes and stick them on a surface where you can see it daily.
 That way, it’s a reminder for you to do something and also it makes you feel good and grateful.

 How do productive people be more organised?
 Organised people are more likely to have a planner on their fingertips.